AMONG THE ISLANDS OF AUCKLAND HARBOUR

-Auckland, the largest city in New Zealand, is the self-titled City of Sails because of its harbour and impressive boat-per-capita ratio.
-Any day the sun is shining or there is a breath of wind, the harbour will be dotted with sails and lined with wake as boats are taken out.
-Thousands of people, unlucky enough to be missing out, will look to the water with envy as they continue their daily commute to the grey drudgery of their normal lives.
-It is worth getting out on the water just to provide inspiration for such envy.
+Auckland, the largest city in New Zealand, is the self-titled City of Sails due to its harbour and impressive boat-per-capita ratio.
+Any day the sun is shining or there is a breath of wind, the harbour is dotted with sails and lined with wake as boats are taken out.
+Thousands of people will look to the water with envy as they continue their daily commute to the grey drudgery of their normal lives.
+It is worth getting out on the water and visiting the islands of Auckland Harbour just to provide inspiration for such envy.

 The harbour has a number of islands, each unique and interesting; with hiking trails, beaches, museums, wineries and some of New Zealand’s diverse wildlife there is something for almost everyone.
 If you are visiting Auckland, I recommend getting out of the city and visiting one or more of these amazing islands.